Charlie Bild Visiting Practitioner Program

 “We are thrilled to continue this innovative program, which has been a unique part of our college’s history,” said James W. Lloyd, D.V.M., Ph.D., the college’s dean.
 “The new operating model will allow us to continue build relationships with practitioners within the veterinary medical community while providing a vital external perspective to students and faculty.”

 To offset educational costs, a $500 fee will be charged for each two-week experience, but time spent in the program will qualify for continuing education credits through Florida’s Board of Veterinary Medicine.
 Lodging will be provided by the FVMA Foundation at no cost to visiting practitioners in a two-bedroom condominium adjacent to the College.
+Housing is currently unavailable.
+If you are still interested, you are responsible for finding your own lodging for the two-week period.

 Criteria for Bild candidates include membership in the FVMA and at least five years of practice experience.
 Prospective candidates are required to submit a CV/resume and a letter of interest.
 Upon completion of the program, participants must prepare a brief program review that will detail their experience and offer suggestions for improvement.
 Applications should be submitted at least three months prior to the expected visit date.